larryhastings/big/README.md

 `Log` method name.
 The matching value should be a "format dict", which specifies the formatting to use for this message.

-A "format dict" in turn supports only two fields, and one is optional The required one is `"format"`, which should be a string; this string is formatted with the "line formatting" rules specified in the previous section, with some additional values.
+A "format dict" in turn supports only two fields, and one is optional.
+The required one is `"template"`, which should be a string; this string is formatted with the "line formatting" rules specified in the previous section, with some additional values.
 The optional one is `"line"`, and you'll see what that's used for in a moment.

-The string value of `"format"` is allowed to be a multi-line string.
+The string value of `"template"` is allowed to be a multi-line string.
 Each line will be split up and formatted independently, using the "line formatting" approach above.
-But a format supports three additional
+But a template supports three additional
 values:

   * `line`:
             The value of the "line" value from the format dict.
-            If `{line}` is the last thing on a format line (either immediately before a '\n', or immediately before the end of the format string), the "line" value will be repeatedly appended to the formatted string until the line is >= `Log.width`, and then the line will then be truncated at `Log.width` characters.
+            If `{line}` is the last thing on a template line (either immediately before a '\n', or immediately before the end of the template string), the "line" value will be repeatedly appended to the formatted string until the line is >= `Log.width`, and then the line will then be truncated at `Log.width` characters.